Tag Archive for: Historical Fiction

 Rating:

-Spice: 1 Flames
+Romance Rating: 1 Flames

 My Thoughts

-I absolutely loved THE CIRCUS TRAIN.
-While I don’t feel like it’s reminiscent of THE NIGHT CIRCUS like the blurb says it is, I thought the story and characters were interesting, rich, and fraught with heartache, challenges, and perseverance.
+I absolutely loved The Circus Train.
+While I don’t feel like it’s reminiscent of The Night Circus like the blurb says it is, I thought the story and characters were interesting, rich, and fraught with heartache, challenges, and perseverance.

 I loved the concept of a traveling circus by train in Europe before and during World War II.
 The history helped shape the story and give it more depth.
 It was very interesting to see World War II from so many different perspectives and locations.
 I really enjoyed the author’s note at the end explaining the creative license vs. the reality.